envite-consulting/camunda-carbon-reductor/README.md

 Configure the application using [application.yml](/src/main/resources/application.yml).

-You can run the Connector connected either to a Camunda Platform 8 SaaS or Camunda Platform 8 Self-Managed
+You can run the Connector and connect it to a Camunda Platform 8 SaaS cluster.

-1. Camunda Platform 8 SaaS (Recommended)

 ```yml
 zeebe: